Zillow-Project/zillow_project_2021/README.md

 [[Back to top](#top)]
 <details>
   <summary>Click to expand!</summary>
-​

 ### Projet Outline:

 - Acquisiton of data through Codeup SQL Server, using env.py file with username, password, and host
-- Prepare and clean data with python - Jupyter Labs Notebook
+- Prepare and clean data with python - Jupyter Labs
 - Explore data
     - if value are what the dictionary says they are
     - null values